DavidMandado/DavidMandado/README.md

 > These are the most interesting projects I have worked on that show the value I can provide and the insightful and creative thinking I am capable of, please feel free to go more into detail if you find any of them interesting.

 ### 1. [Coral health assesment with Machine Learning](https://github.com/DavidMandado/ML-Coral-health-assesment)
-This project was an investigation tu support **Reef Support**, a business focused on addressing coral health around the globe and find new or improved uses for machine learning to reduce labour-intensive tasks and increase bleaching detection accuracy
+This project was an investigation to aid **Reef Support**, a company focused on addressing coral health around the globe and find new or improved uses for machine learning to reduce labour-intensive tasks and increase bleaching detection accuracy.

 <details>
   <summary><b>🔍 Details</b></summary>